-- using algebraic methods - using graphical methods - Observe students' responses, giving encouragement.
+- using algebraic methods

+- using graphical methods

+- Observe students' responses, encourage students to share their answers voluntarily.
 Ask the students to volunteer their answers, giving positive feedback.
-Select good sample answers for all students to write down.
+Read a sample answer aloud for all students to hear and write.
 These may come from the students or from the following sample answer.